 There’s Not Just Isabelle In This

 The thing is, it’s not just me and Isabelle in all this.
 I am married, and as you would expect, I have a wife.

 So she has to be there through all of this.
-And sometimes she just wishes I would be a little more normal.
+And sometimes she just wishes I would be a little more ‘normal’.
 I don’t blame her, I’m on her side, but however hard it is for her to hear me talk about the fact that at times I don’t feel love for Isabelle, it’s a thousand times worse for me.
 Even if I am biased in that remark.

-Having the Breakdown
+Having the Breakdown with Postnatal Depression

-But that breakdown was a good thing.
+But that depressive breakdown was a good thing.
 The very next day I was back to normal.
 Back to feeling like I cared and loved Isabelle.
 As of this writing, I’m looking forward to being the one to look after her when Rachel returns to work.
 I want to be there for her, and I want to spend time with her.

 Thank you for reading this.
 I’m not exactly sure why I wrote about this other than I often convey myself better via the written word than the spoken.
 I understand that this blog is a source of catharsism for me, and talking about something like this is only going to help.
-Talking about something like a breakdown with depression helps normalise it.
+Talking about a breakdown with depression helps normalise it.
 I know I’m not the only person who has a breakdown from time to time.
 It’s ok.
 We don’t have to be fine every single day.
 But we should talk about it.
 Writing this has helped me, and hopefully it can help others to do the same.